moneerrifai/voicefoundry-code-challenge/README.md

 The static site deployed by this project is an extremely simple HTML page that shows the functionality of adding entries to the DynamoDB table.

 Simply browse to the site, add the following required fields:
-- an description
+- a description.
+Example: "Moved my friend and I was not even there to help"
-- number of points
+- number of points.
+Example: "75"
-- date (using the date picker)
-Then click "Add husband points".
+- date (using the date picker).
+Example: "12-5-2020" Then click "Add husband points".
 You should see the entry in the DynamoDB table.

 See this screenshot for more details: